Transmigration-zhou/The_Patterns_of_QOR5/builders/builder-for-optional-parameters/task.md

 - Required parameters on New
 - Optional parameters on separate methods

+## Why
-## Made your modules dependencies clear
+1. Made your modules dependencies clear
+2. Made for easy to read and understand
+3. Made for extensibility, Add new optional parameters for new features without breaking existing code